real ale - for life-balance, healthy mind and body, and lessons about business development, markets, culture and quality

 Charles Foster is a London-based writer, barrister and professional expeditioner.
 He specialises in Africa, the Middle East and Central Asia.
 Charles can be reached via email: firstname.lastname@example.org

-Here is the CAMRA link, plus a selection of interesting real ale brewery websites, including some of the older and bigger real ale brewers, and some really lovely small real ale businesses and 'microbreweries' - the children of the new real ale revolution.
+Here is the CAMRA link.
+Below is a selection of breweries including some of the older and bigger real ale brewers, and some really lovely small real ale businesses and 'microbreweries' - the children of the new real ale revolution.
 Take a look at some of these and be inspired by the richness and variety of these wonderful businesses and products (if you have one to add please contact us, we're only missing about four hundred.....)
 Many of these brewers offer tours and talks, and some of the wonderful locations can be used as innovative and stimulating venues for meetings, conferences and training and development activities.

 Abbey Ales - Bath, Somerset